Behavior Science Research

 Life environment (beauty environment): Areas around the washing stand, bathroom and dresser, daily skincare scene

-Life environment (purchasing environment): Department store, specialty store, pharmacy, supermarket, individual store, drug store, convenience store, salon
+Life environment (purchasing environment): Department store, specialty store, pharmacy, supermarket, individually owned store, drug store, convenience store, salon

 General awareness/behavior: Dietary life, sleep, stress, smoking and UV ray exposure history

-General attribute: Gender, age, occupation, marital status, family, purchasing power
+General attributes: Gender, age, occupation, marital status, family, purchasing power

 Comparison of average face types from each country by age